jdsteinman/jdsteinman.github.io/_pages/talks.md

 author_profile: true
 ---

-Below are selected recent talks and presentation.
+Below are selected recent talks and presentations.
 A complete list can be found on my [CV](../files/jcv.pdf).

 * Matrix-Free Linear Algebra for Trajectory Optimization.
 Presentation, East Coast Optimization Meeting (ECOM), 23 Apr.
 2025, Arlington, VA.
 * A Preconditioner for Spectral Collocation.
 Poster, 7th Annual Meeting of the SIAM Texas-Louisiana Section, 11 Oct.
 2024, Waco, TX